tue-mps-edu/asd-engd-project-2019-thermal-object-detection/docs/Functional_safety_analysis.md

 *Table 2: Risk analysis using the ASIL table for the object detection system using a RGB camera and a thermal camera*

-Based on the ASIL letters the risks with ASIL D (numbers 2, 3 and 5) are brought back to level A when including a object detection system with thermal camera.
+Based on the ASIL letters the risks with ASIL D (numbers 2, 3 and 5) will be brought back to level A when including a object detection system with thermal camera.
 A lot of risks are hard to control, because missed detections are not noted by the algorithm so the car will not send a signal that the driver has to take over.
 Controllability of risks which contain orientation or malfunctioning problems are controllable because the car will send a notification to the driver that he or she has to take over.
 The exposure (probability) of a lot of risks is significantly lower in our system, because the thermal camera does not depend on weather conditions or light emission.
-Risk number 6 is the only risk that still has the same ASIL A. As with two detection sources the classification could be slightly better, occlusion is hard to mitigate.
+Risk number 6 is the only risk that still has the same ASIL A. As with two detection sources the classification could be slightly better, occlusion is still hard to mitigate.

 ## Conclusion

 One can draw the conclusion that when adding the assumed object detection system based on thermal images will lower the chance of the risks that occur with an object detection system using a RGB camera only.
-The ASIL D drops till A and all other ASIL dropped to QM, except for the risk of incorrect classification because of occlusion.
+The ASIL D drops till A and all other ASILs drop to QM, except for the risk of incorrect classification because of occlusion.